 A 12-ounce bottle or can of beer contains very few calories.
 Studies show that one of the greatest health benefits of beer comes from its unique antioxidant combinations that may be more powerful than those found in green tea and red wine.

 Even though there are health benefits when a person drinks in moderation, there could be negative consequences if a person binge drinks beer.
 The more you drink the more you put yourself at risk of getting the same diseases that moderate drinking keeps you from getting.

 The Bottom Line

 The content in this article is for informational purposes only.
 It does not come from a licensed medical professional.
 It is not to encourage people to drink beer.
-If you don't already drink beer, this article is not a recommendation that you start.
-If you already drink been, drinking it in moderation is key.
+If you don't already drink beer, this article is not a recommendation that you should start.
+If you already drink beer, drinking it in moderation is key.

 The goal of this article is to let consumers know that beer has many health benefits.
-There is no need to feel guilty for drinking beer once or twice a week for enjoyment as well as for the health benefits.
+There is no need to feel guilty for drinking beer once or twice a week for enjoyment as well as for health benefits.

 - Which Is the Best Non-Alcoholic Beer?

 Some people want to drink beer, but they want to drink non-alcoholic beer.
 So, which is the best non-alcoholic beer to purchase?

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.